-Look at the basic set of commands distributed with Array Services.
-This command set resides in /usr/lib/array/arrayd.conf.
-Each COMMAND entry is defined using the subentries shown in Table 10-5, which the arrayd.conf(4) man page also describes.
+Look at the basic set of commands distributed with Array Services (/usr/lib/array/arrayd.conf).
+Each COMMAND entry is defined using the subentries shown in Table 11-6.
+(These are described in great detail in the man page arrayd.conf(4).)